-Several remarks can be made about the Web support for the WebCartography course.
-Firstly, the students (21 students, all inside ITC - all finished) have indicated that they enjoyed and appreciated the interactivity and feedback possibilities of the on-line exercises, the on-line Time-table and Contact pages and the Links page.
+After the first 'run' of the electives ended, students and staff of the WebCartography elective have been asked to evaluate various aspects of the courses.
+The students (21) indicated that they enjoyed and appreciated the interactivity and feedback possibilities of the on-line exercises, the on-line Time-table and Contact pages and the Links page.
 90% found the website a "major improvement over traditional means".
 They furthermore found the teaching materials offered on the Self Study pages offered a handy and up-to-date source of teaching materials.
 But for serious study of these materials, and especially the practical descriptions, most students preferred paper copies to on-line reading.
 Indeed, most students printed out the before mentioned materials.
 The effort needed to convert them to on-screen reading materials had thus been largely wasted, the provision of the 'raw' files would have sufficed.

 67% finds that "some kind of face-to-face teaching is essential", more so if the subject is abstract, theoretical or conceptual, less so if it's technical or practical.
-72% preferred on-line exercises and workshops over practicals in the traditioanl sense, where the supervisors are present and the time alloted for the practical is fixed and limited.
+72% preferred on-line exercises and work-shops over practicals in the traditional sense, where the supervisors are present and the time allotted for the practical is fixed and limited.
 Especially the self-paced nature of the on-line exercises and the availability of the materials for later reference was appreciated.
 85% found the on-line feedback and assessment "satisfactory".